MaryDavis89/3013-Algorithms/Assignments/A06/TakeHome.md

 - **Problem:** Describe why this is a problem, and how it effects the search space in your table.
 - **Proposed Solution:** What could you do the alleviate the problems that occur because of the initial choices made?
 Describe the relationship between table size and the increment size.

+A - It is a problem because 3 is multiple of 9 so you would never get the numbers outside multiples of 3.
+Increase your increment number to something that is not a multiple of your table size.

 -----

 ## Q16